Memoirs of a young 1970s Mountain Climber

 Oh what a tangled web we weave, when first we practice to deceive"- Walter Scott

-When I was about eight years old, I went to a local catholic primary school taught by both Nuns and lay people (non-nuns).
+When I was about eight years old, I attended a local catholic primary school, taught by both Nuns and lay people (non-nuns).
 The year was broken up into three terms.
-At the beginning of each term, our teacher would ask her pupils to stand at the front of the class and regale the rest with what they did during the holidays.
+At the beginning of each term, our teacher would ask the pupils to stand at the front of the class and read out essays about what they had done during the holidays.

 For my brother and me, holidays consisted mainly of watching the odd movie in town, playing with toys, reading comics and viewing whatever rubbish they had on television.
 Apart from that, we went to the park, and if the weather was okay, our parents would take us on picnics.

 The other kids in my class always seemed to have far more exciting adventures and antics to share, making my stories appear to attract less interest.
 I got sick of this and started suspecting that they were merely making up these tales just to impress the class.
 It occurred to me, at the time, that the obvious solution would be to spice my holiday antics up with a few white lies, or at least exaggerations.

 So, the very next chance I got, I concocted a story that I thought would be interesting.
 Unfortunately, I made it a little too interesting and found myself getting into a bit of trouble for it.
 I accounted how my family and I climbed Mount Everest, along with our grandfather (despite him having passed away long ago).

 In essence it told the tale of how we climbed the mountain one afternoon, stayed the night in our tent and sleeping bags and then returned the next morning.
 I clearly remember drawing an illustration of my brother and me playing on the swings, in a park halfway up the mountain, whilst our parents and (late) Granddad had a rest.
 I bet you didn't know Mt Everest had swings on it.